Ensemble distributional forecasting for insurance loss reserving: Comparison of the predictive performance of the ensembles

 where $R^{\text{True}}_{75}$ is the $75^{th}$ quantile of the true outstanding claims, and $\hat{R}^{m}_{75}$ is the estimated $75^{th}$ quantile by model $m$.
 The calculation details for $\hat{R}^{m}_{75}$ can be found in Appendix \ref{CalReserQuant}.

 \begin{remark} Of course, $R^{\text{True}}$ and $R^{\text{True}}_{75}$ are not observable in practice.
 Thanks to our use of simulated data (see Section \ref{Exampledata}) though, we are able to calculate those from the full simulations and here have been calculated using simulated data in the bottom triangles.
-The reserve $R^{\text{True}}$ is simply the average of the sum of payments in the bottom triangle, and $R^{\text{True}}_{75}$ can be taken to be the empirical $75^{th}$ of the true reserves. \end{remark}
+Furthermore, as these metrics are not proper scoring rules, care should be taken in usage of these results in ranking models. \end{remark}